husio/blog/content/post/error-handling/index.md

 ## An inline error creation

 It is a common thing to create errors using `errors.New` and `fmt.Errorf` as they are needed.
-When an operation fails to create an error instance and return it.
+When an operation fails handle the failure by creating an error instance and return it.
+Created error should contain information about the cause of the failure.
 With that in mind let us create the first version of a banking service.

 {{< highlight go "hl_lines=14 24 26 30" >}}
 func NewBank() *Bank {